-Getting Started with Production and Marketing
+Getting Started with Berry Production

 If you’re exploring the idea of adding berries and bramble fruits to your farm, this course will help you consider all the aspects of this decision, from varieties and site selection all the way through profit potential and marketing.

 Beginners - This course will be especially useful if you are exploring the possibilities of growing berries for income.
 The material presented will assume little past knowledge of farming, but a background in gardening or farming will be very helpful.